taboca/telasocial-labs/pages/nodejs-external-process-screenshot/content.md

 ## Authors

-This article was designed based in code from TelaSocial Mediator by Marcio Galli, and it was mostly rewritten by [Chris Mazey](https://github.com/cjmazey).
+This article was originally designed based in code from TelaSocial Mediator by Marcio Galli.